Should You Refinance Your Mortgage?

 When you apply for a new loan, lenders will almost always want to know how long you've been in your position at your job.

-They are reluctant to give you a lend unless you’ve had at least two years of employment in a row in the same position at your job.
+They are reluctant to give you a loan unless you've had at least two years of employment in a row in the same position at your job.

 They will take into consideration if it happens to be that you have a new job, but only if it's the same profession as your former job.

-Unfortunately, this does mean that freelancers could have a very difficult time qualifying for a refinance.
+Unfortunately, this means freelancers could struggle to qualify for a refinance.

 Lack of Funds